RRoggia/code-review-smells/README.md

 ### G4 Overridden Safeties
 Test and compiler checks are usefull to warn you something might be wrong.
 Disabling it will only bring you troubles.

-Suggestion: fix the test, in case of compiler warning only disable it if you are certain the error won't happen and add a comment explaing why.
+Suggestion: fix the test, in case of compiler warning, refactor or only disable it if you are certain the error won't happen and add a comment explaing why.

 :-1:
 ````java